KSooriya/Modular-Arithmetic-Processing-Unit-Logisim/README.md

-# 🧮 Modular Arithmetic Processing Unit (MPU) — Logisim Evolution
+# 🧮 Modular Arithmetic Processing Unit (MPU) — Logisim

 This project was developed as part of my **Embedded Systems coursework**, focusing on the design and simulation of a **modular Arithmetic Processing Unit** using **Logisim Evolution**.
 The system models the core functionality of a simple CPU, integrating multiple arithmetic and control submodules in a hierarchical structure.